 As a sub-section to our discussion on this outward focus, I would like to address a related problem.
-Pedagogically, it is often best to start from the easier and move toward the difficult, from the known to the unknown, facilitating understanding of the familiar before returning to the more complex matter Therefore, when delving into an esoteric or obscure subject or addressing an unfamiliar case, it is certainly beneficial to employ comparisons to aid comprehension.
+Pedagogically, it is often best to start from the easier and move toward the difficult, from the known to the unknown, facilitating understanding of the familiar before returning to the more complex matter.
+Therefore, when delving into an esoteric or obscure subject or addressing an unfamiliar case, it is beneficial to employ comparisons to aid comprehension.
 Such exercises are customary for anyone involved in Jewish Studies.
 However, if we stretch the facts or present events inaccurately merely for the sake of a convenient comparison or an instructive parallel, we have not truly gained anything.
-For example, drawing a comparison between the Vilna Gaon and Lessing, the author of “Nathan the Wise,” and attempting to parallel the place of the Vilna Gaon in Jewish history with Lessing’s place in the intellectual history of Germany, should raise questions.
+For example, drawing a comparison between the Vilna Gaon and Lessing, the author of “Nathan the Wise,” and attempting to parallel the place of the Vilna Gaon in Jewish history with Lessing’s place in the intellectual history of Germany should raise questions.
 Does this comparison truly enhance the understanding of the individual’s character for the student?
 Or does it ultimately obscure rather than clarify?

-Close associates and admirers of the renowned Gilbert Murray suggest that his effectiveness and influence as a teacher and writer stem largely from his skillful use of a particular technique: he had a knack for making Greek literature more accessible to his contemporaries by offering insightful and illuminating comparisons, as in the rabbinic idiom: “to what might this be comparable?”
-The rabbinic teaching referenced by Maimonides in the introduction to his Guide underscores this point: “Thus did Solomon say one parable after another and speak one word after another until he understood the meaning of the words of the Torah.”
+Close associates and admirers of the renowned Gilbert Murray suggest that his effectiveness and influence as a teacher and writer stem largely from his skillful use of a particular technique: he had a knack for making Greek literature more accessible to his contemporaries by offering insightful and illuminating comparisons, as in the Rabbinic idiom: “to what might this be comparable?”
+The Rabbinic teaching referenced by Maimonides in the introduction to his Guide underscores this point: “Thus did Solomon say one parable after another and speak one word after another until he understood the meaning of the words of the Torah.”
 This highlights the importance of effective parables and comparisons in facilitating understanding.
 If a parable fails to resonate or a comparison lacks precision, it can lead not to enlightenment but to ignorance.

 Another sub-section.
 There are numerous academic conventions, idiomatic expressions and accepted modes of thinking that a Jewish scholar must object to their use, ignore, or employ with careful consideration.
 For example, something that is at the same time symbolic and essential – similar to the notion of Adam’s naming the animals – is the use of the term “Old Testament”; there is no doubt that this term has no place in an academic environment.
 It carries theological connotations rooted in Christian tradition and historical anti-Jewish sentiment, and there is no reason for Jewish scholars to accept it as settled usage.
 Neither the university framework nor the universal tendency obliges him to do so.
 And yet, it is something to which people do not pay attention and remain indifferent to its consequences.